 Post balance date the United Firefighters of Australia - National Office has successfully lodged an application to appoint an administrator to the Union with a view to restart operations and manage the Union.
 As of 24th of February 2022, Mr. Gavin Marshall has been appointed as an administrator per the terms of the Federal Court order to enable the Queensland Branch of the United Firefighters' Union Branch to function effectively.
-Per the Federal Court Order ('the Order'), the Administrator is required to use his best endeavours to ensure the completion of the administration within 120 days of the date of the Order, or such further time as the Court may allow.
+Per the Federal Court Order ('the Order'), the Administrator is required to use his best endeavours to ensure the completion of the administration.
 The Administrator shall cease to act following the declaration of the results of the election of Office Bearers that are required to be held per the terms of the Order.